Urban education and the contexts of teaching

 She is the recipient of numerous fellowships and awards including the Health Disparities Research LRP award from the National Institutes of Health (NIH), an Action Research Fellowship from Youth in Focus, the Margaret Sheridan Community Learning Award from the Holleran Center for Community Action and Public Policy, and a fellowship with the Change Leadership Group from Harvard University.
 As a co-grant writer and extended research team member with Co-Principal Investigators Dr. Gary Parker, Dr. Christine Chung, and Dr. Chad Jones, their grant proposal, Teaching to Increase Diversity and Equity in STEM: Culturally Relevant Pedagogy in Higher Education, was partially funded and awarded Honorable Mention by the Association for American Colleges and Universities (AACU).

 At Connecticut College, Professor Wright teaches the following courses: EDU 305: Curricular Theories and Design in the Secondary School, EDU 225: Curriculum and Classroom Assessment, FYS 134D: Social Justice Narratives: Contradictions and Transformative Possibilities, EDU 450: Seminar in Critical Pedagogy: Elementary and Secondary School, EDU 270: Teaching and Learning for Social Change: Power, Agency and Action and EDU 457: Student Teaching in the Secondary School.

-Since 2009, she has served as a faculty mentor to students of color as part of the College’s SHE program at Unity House.
-For both the 2010-11 and 2011-12 academic years, Professor Wright served on the Committee for Faculty Compensation (CFC), which selects Connecticut College faculty members to receive awards for research, teaching and faculty leadership.
-She currently serves on the College’s Calendar Committee and is an Associated Faculty member with the Gender and Women’s Studies Department.
-Since 2011, Professor Wright has served on the Steering Committee for the Holleran Center for Community Action and Public Policy.
+Since 2009, Professor Wright has served as a faculty mentor to students of color as part of the College’s SHE program at Unity House.
+For both the 2010-11 and 2011-12 academic years, she served on the Committee for Faculty Compensation (CFC), which selects Connecticut College faculty members to receive awards for research, teaching and faculty leadership.
+Professor Wright has served on the College’s Calendar Committee and is an Associated Faculty member with the Gender and Women’s Studies Department.

 - Wright, D. & Mahiri, J. (2012).
 Literacy Learning for Social Change.
 Journal of Adolescent & Adult Literacy.
 56(2), pp. 131-139.